-Classification assessments can get murky if the worker is using your computers for software and network for security and efficiency reasons, coming to your premises daily during the assignment, and participating in team meetings with your regular employees.
-Performing and documenting a classification assessment for each worker is an important part of being ready to make the case that the engagement is appropriate and the worker shouldn't be considered your employee.
+Classification assessments can get murky if the worker is using your computers and network, coming to your premises daily during the assignment, and participating in team meetings with your regular employees.

 Yes, you can negotiate the rate and terms of pay – but it’s often better to let an agency with experience handle it.
 Here’s why:

 The numbers back this up.
-Procom conducted a study into contractor pay rates, and found that contractors hired directly by a company had a total cost that was 10% to 14% higher than those commissioned through an agency, showing the power of a competitive recruitment process and effective negotiation skills.
+Procom conducted a study into pay rates, and found that contractors hired directly had a total cost that was 10% to 14% higher than those presented through an agency, showing the power of a competitive recruitment process and effective negotiation skills.

 Often this will be true, but may not always be the case due to skills shortages, pressing timelines or other issues that may mean you require some expert recruiting help.

-Having an agency in the mix can give experienced contractors the confidence that they’ll be paid on time, and have access to a client services person for rapid help if they have a problem or need help in their engagement.
-They also like the fact that they’re able to build a track record for reliability and quality of work, which will help them get future assignments through the agency.
+Having an agency in the mix can give experienced contractors the confidence that they’ll be paid on time, have access to a client services person for assistance and that they can to build a track record for the quality of work, which helps them with future opportunities.

-Procom surveyed over 600 job seekers to find out which they prefer.
-We found that 43% prefer to negotiate directly with the company needing their skills – but 57% would rather go through an agency.
+Procom surveyed over 3000 job seekers to find out which they prefer.
+We found that 58% would rather be represented through an agency.